darkdiesel/wordpress-study/wp-content/plugins/wp-chatbot/readme.txt

 - Chatbots for designers
 - Chatbots for freelancers

 ==WP-Chatbot and MobileMonkey: What else can you do with the chatbot?==

 Integrating the plugin to your website and Facebook page is only the first step.
 Once you’ve done that, the marketing possibilities are endless.
 You can do each one of these actions using the chatbot building platform, MobileMonkey.

 **Customers who engage with you are contacts for life.**

-One of the main advantages of WP-Chatbot over ordinary chatbot plugins is that the chat takes place on Facebook Messenger.
-Users can access the chat on their phone or their desktop, not just on your website.
+One of the main advantages of WP-Chatbot over ordinary chatbot plugins is the chatbot integration with Facebook Messenger.
+When site visitors are logged into Facebook Messenger and start a conversation with your bot or live agent, users can access this chat and chat history on their phone or their desktop, not just on your website.
 In addition, they remain on your contact list until they choose to unsubscribe.

 **Grow your contact list.**

-WP-Chatbot makes it easy and effortless to amass a huge contact list of Messenger contacts.
+WP-Chatbot makes it easy and effortless to amass a huge contact list of messaging contacts.
 The power of chatbots goes beyond a single interaction on your website.
 The real power begins once you’ve gained that contact.

 **Send contacts chat blasts.**

-A chat blast is a message that you can send to your entire Messenger mailing list.
+A chat blast is a message that you can send to your entire chat mailing list.
 A single blast can reach thousands of potential customers with any variety of marketing messages.
-Because you’re using Facebook Messenger as your platform, you can expect to get 80% open rates and 40% clickthrough rates within sixty minutes!
+Within the Facebook Messenger platform, you can expect to get 80% open rates and 40% clickthrough rates within sixty minutes!

 **Create an RSS integration that sends new content to your mailing list.**

 Another powerful feature of Facebook Messenger marketing is the ability to connect your Messenger contact list with an RSS feed.
 Every time you publish something to the feed, it will send your mailing list a link to the content along with a custom message.
 All it takes is a quick thirty-second integration using MobileMonkey, and you’re set forever.

-**Market to your Messenger contact list using a drip campaign.**
+**Market to your messaging contact list using a drip campaign.**

 A drip campaign is a powerful way to methodically coax your users to conversion.
 Perhaps you want them to schedule a consultation, attend a webinar, or download a resource.
 Whatever it is you want them to do, you can create a drip campaign in MobileMonkey that allows you to achieve that.
 The drip campaign sends the user a series of messages in a live and interactive way.
-You can easily amass hundreds of conversions in a few minutes using a strategic drip campaign on Facebook Messenger.
+You can easily amass hundreds of conversions in a few minutes using a strategic drip campaign on Facebook Messenger or other messaging platform.

 **Combine the power of your chatbot plugin with your Facebook Business page.**

-Once you install your chatbot plugin and begin building a mailing list, you can also build your mailing list using Facebook.
-To do so, create Click-to-Message ads on Facebook.
+Once you install your chatbot plugin and begin building a lead list, you can also build your lead list using Facebook.
+To do so, create click-to-Messenger ads on Facebook.
 When users convert on the ad, they are added to your Messenger mailing list.
-Click-to-Message ads are less expensive and more effective than conventional Facebook display ads.
+Click-to-Messenger ads are less expensive and more effective than conventional Facebook display ads.
 Plus, the user is consenting to allow you to message them again.

 **You have access to a huge audience.**

-Facebook’s messenger applications including WhatsApp and Instagram are the largest in the world, by far.
+Facebook’s messaging applications including WhatsApp and Instagram are the largest in the world, by far.
 11% of the world’s total population uses one of Facebook’s messaging apps.
 With access to an audience this large, you are sure to increase your marketing reach and power.

-**Answer FAQs**
+**Answer FAQs.**

 One great thing about chatbots is that they can be programmed to answer the questions that users are likely to ask.
 Setting this up in MobileMonkey is easy, and doesn’t require any coding.

-**Qualify Leads**
+**Qualify leads.**

 Not everyone who starts chatting on your website will turn out to be a valuable lead.
 A chatbot can help qualify leads by guiding them through a series of questions.
 Even a certain contact isn’t a lead right now, they might turn into one later.
 You can invite them to join a Facebook group, retain them in your contact list, or simply message them from time to time to keep them engaged.

-**Notify the sales team about hot leads**
+**Notify the sales team about hot leads.**

 When a potential lead does qualify themselves through a chatbot dialogue, you can easily alert your sales team about it.
 They can step in for a live chat with the potential lead and close the deal.

-**Allow contacts to set appointments**
+**Allow contacts to set appointments.**

 Does your business use appointment setting?
 Whether you operate a dentist office, gym, or restaurant, users can make reservations, schedule appointments, make changes to their reservation, check the status of their appointment, get directions, and more.

 ==Technical Facts about the Chatbot Plugin==

 - Number of active installations:  20,000.
-Historic installations:  147,960
+Historic installations:  315,000
 - Version of WordPress: 4.6 or higher
-- Version of WordPress tested up to:  Version 5.2
+- Version of WordPress tested up to:  Version 5.5.1

 ==Contributors and Developers==

-“WP-Chatbot for Facebook Messenger Customer Chat” is open source software.
+“WP-Chatbot for Messenger is open source software.
 The following people have contributed to this plugin.

 [larrykim](https://profiles.wordpress.org/larrykim/)     [yankovski](https://profiles.wordpress.org/yankovski/)